 Seller Central puts this central merchandising decision in your hands: you can either stock and ship products yourself, or Amazon will do it for you through its Fulfillment by Amazon (FBA) service.

 With FBA, you make bulk shipments of your products to Amazon, which in turn stores those products in its own warehouses.
-Amazon charges a small storage fee as well as FBA transaction fees with every sale.
+There’s a small storage fee, plus FBA transaction fees on every sale.